Can we compare animal minds with human minds? Can we really use the word ‘mind’, with its complete definition, in relation to animals?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal minds – Human minds – What’s the reality?
+Please use the Social Network links just below to share this information from The Explanation, Animal minds – Human minds – What’s the reality?